A concentration on ‘activation’

 In organizations that fail to understand marketing, where the non-communication elements of the marketing mix are handled by non-marketing functions (true to an extent in even the most sophisticated marketing organizations, but to a lesser degree), marketers must find ways of influencing and guiding those other functions towards a customer-responsive focus.
 To do otherwise is to abnegate the marketing role, sell oneself frustratingly short as a marketer (and hinder career progression), lead to misallocation of resources and missed opportunities, and ultimately put at risk the profitable future of the brand and the organization.

 Who – as a properly trained marketer – would want to continue to promote a product or service that they knew needed improving, did not really meet identified customer needs, had the wrong pricing policy, was being sold through inappropriate channels and came with poor service?
 This should be the ultimate frustration for a marketer, but in such a situation the real problem comes when the marketer is not frustrated, because they do not understand what marketing is really all about.
-As Martin Glenn, The Football Association’s CEO and former CEO of United Biscuits, has said “It is really interesting what you can do in the social space, but it is ephemeral.
+As Martin Glenn, formerly The Football Association CEO and CEO of United Biscuits, has said “It is really interesting what you can do in the social space, but it is ephemeral.
 That’s good when you need rapid response, but you also need to be building great products and services based on a thorough understanding of what consumers need and will pay for, and that takes much longer and requires a lot of patience.”

 The preparation of good marketing plans needs the development of a long-term, customer-focused strategy.
 Yes, hitting the short-term sales objectives is important, but the marketer’s most important job is to help guarantee the future of the brand – and the company – so that all future objectives will also be fulfilled.